-“The inertia of the human mind and its resistance to innovation are most clearly demonstrated not, as one might expect, by the ignorant mass--which is easily swayed once its imagination is caught--but by professionals with a vested interest in tradition and in the monopoly of learning.
+“The inertia of the human mind and its resistance to innovation are most clearly demonstrated not, as one might expect, by the ignorant mass — which is easily swayed once its imagination is caught — but by professionals with a vested interest in tradition and in the monopoly of learning.
 Innovation is a twofold threat to academic mediocrities: it endangers their oracular authority, and it evokes the deeper fear that their whole, laboriously constructed intellectual edifice might collapse.
 The academic backwoodsmen have been the curse of genius from Aristarchus to Darwin and Freud; they stretch, a solid and hostile phalanx of pedantic mediocrities, across the centuries.”
 (Arthur Koestler, The Sleepwalkers [New York, 1959], p.
 427.)

-The present web site offers a generous sampling of my previously published articles as well as the latest findings from ongoing researches.
+The present web site offers a generous sampling of my published writings.
 Included are several chapters from Martian Metamorphoses: The Planet Mars in Ancient Myth and Religion and the companion volume The Many Faces of Venus: The Planet Venus in Ancient Myth and Religion.
-Also included are articles on a variety of subjects, from the origins of ancient myth and religion to archaeoastronomy and evolutionary theory.
+A number of recent, mostly-unpublished monographs are also featured below:

 - Ares and Aphrodite

 - The Drilling of Fire and the Origin of the Sun